Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 * **Bot level Intent Model** containing all the Primary Intents of the assistant which includes Primary Dialog Intents, and Alert Task Intents.
 * **Dialog Intent Models** – one for every primary dialog intent and sub-dialog intent which includes the Sub-intent nodes added to the dialog definition, Sub-intents scoped as part of the Group nodes and Interruption exceptions added to the dialog definition.

-You can configure the Thresholds and Configurations separately for each of the intent models.
+You can configure the Thresholds and Configurations separately for each of the intent models using the **NLU Config** feature.
 This includes:

 * All the configurations under Thresholds and Configurations – ML Engine as discussed in the below section;
 * All the ML Engine configurations under the Advanced NLP Configurations discussed [here](/docs/xo/automation/natural-language/nlu-configurations/engine-tuning){:target="_blank"}.